mashaan14/python-tutorials/README.md

 # python-tutorials
 A collection of notebooks on vectorization and graphs in python.
-You can open them directly in google colab.

 ## Vectorization-in-Python
 Vectorization refers to the style of coding where operations are applied to the whole array instead of individual elements.
 You can read more about vectorization on this link __[this link](https://en.wikipedia.org/wiki/Array_programming)__.